CheesecakeTV/SwiftGUI-Docs/05 Examples/02 Intermediate/Popup virtual numpad.md

 class virtual_numpad(sg.BasePopup, float):
     """Open a virtual numpad to enter numbers"""

-    @staticmethod
-    def _button(text):
+    @staticmethod   # No "self" for this method def _button(text):
-        """Create a single number-button, so I don't need to copy everything""" text = str(text)
+        """Create a single number-button-template, so I don't need to copy everything""" text = str(text)    # Numbers should be converted to string return sg.Button(
-        return sg.Button(
             text,
             key= text,